 For CTIO proposals, preference may be given to proposals which can only be carried out in the southern hemisphere.

 Travel and on-site expenses of graduate students at U.S. institutions observing as part of a Ph.D thesis program at Gemini Observatory, KPNO, CTIO, or at private observatories through community-access programs, will be paid by NOAO.
 To qualify, the proposal must be designated as a thesis at the time the proposal is submitted, and the proposal must be accompanied by a Thesis Student Information Form.
-This web-based form should be completed by the student's faculty advisor and must be submitted within two business days after the proposal deadline (so Monday Sep 30, 2013 for the 2014A call for proposals) in order to be included for review by the TAC.
+This web-based form should be completed by the student's faculty advisor and must be submitted within two business days after the proposal deadline in order to be included for review by the TAC.
 Proposals submitted without an accompanying completed Thesis Student Information Form will not be considered as Thesis proposals by the TAC.
 Late submissions will not be considered for funding support.